felixge/felixge.de/_posts/2014-08-26-tcp-keepalive-with-golang.md

 send a FIN packet, and the local OS will not detect that the connection is lost.
 So it's up to you as the developer to address this scenario.

-In Go you have several methods available to you that can help with this .
+In Go you have several methods available to you that can help with this.
 Perhaps the first one to consider is the `SetReadDeadline` method of the [net.Conn][] interface.
 Assuming that your connection is expected to receive data at a regular interval, you can simply treat a timed out read as equivalent